J-D-J-Clare/uas_spp_abundance2/README.md

 ___

 The repository contains data processing, tabular data, figures, modeling results, and simulations presented in the manuscript.
+Note that file-paths within the scripts may need to be altered to run smoothly.

 Folders:\
     - **utils**: scripts for reproducibility of the data pre-processing steps.
 Require external data.